alexandrwang/slate/source/index.html.md

 });
 ```

-> The above command returns JSON structured like this:
+> The above command returns an object structured like this:

 ```json
 {